rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-text/src/site/markdown/guide/text-formatter.md

 ### Plain text

-Handled by `pl.chilldev.web.core.text.formatter.PlainTextFormatter`.
+Handled by `pl.chilldev.commons.text.formatter.PlainTextFormatter`.
 It returns HTML snippet that with all HTML special characters replaced by entities to avoid their interpretation.
 Also replaces new line characters with `<br/>` to map all lines.

 ```java
 FormatterInterface formatHandler = new PlainTextFormatter();